RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 OBLIGATE PAIR 3  8 X X X
 ```

 using the flag `-bps_moves` will trigger moves that substitute sequence-matched fragments for the nucleotides at (2,3,8,11).
 This happens if on at least one strand, the base pair step involves residues that are immediately contiguous (2 and 3 in this example).
 On the other strand, the base pair step must involve residues that are contiguous are have no more than 3 intervening 'bulge' residues (8 and 11 in this example).
 Note that these base pair steps will generally include noncanonical pairs.
+There's a demo of this functionality applied to model the sarcin/ricin loop in `demos/public/RNA_Denovo_with_base_pair_steps/`

 Note: For noncanonical pairs, we don't allow specification of edges and orientations at the moment -- the database gets pretty sparse with that level of specification.
 Also note: If there is a base pair step that includes a pair both inside a Watson/Crick stem and a more general 'obligate pair', the stem pairing may actually come out as non-Watson-Crick, which often happens anyway for base pairs at the edge of stems.